 - You will receive a website link to each faculty member’s Message Board.
 KEEP THIS LINK!
 URAP mentors will begin using their Message Board to notify applicants of their status as early as August 31st, so please check this link daily!
 Please check your email during this time as well; some mentors may contact you via email as well as through the Message Board.

 - Do not contact faculty or their departments (unless the instructions on their message board explicitly direct you to do so, or your name is posted on the board but you did not receive further instructions).
 It is your responsibility to check the message board and your email daily.
 If you do not see a listing by the end of the THIRD week, and you have not received an email from the faculty mentor, you can inquire about the status of your application then.

 - Schedule a meeting with your prospective mentor as soon as possible if your name appears on their interview or selection list.
 If your faculty mentor contacts you by e-mail, respond promptly.
 (It is recommended to bring your unofficial transcript(s)/academic summary to a first interview.
 This includes community college and UC Berkeley transcripts).
-NOTE for SPRING 2021: Interviews will be held remotely.
+NOTE for Fall 2021: Interviews may be held remotely.

-- If you are not selected for a project this semester, check back in the summer for new listings for Fall 2021!
+- If you are not selected for a project this semester, check back later in the fall semester for new listings for Spring 2022!
 Occasionally, some projects may be re-opened after the regular deadline for additional applications; updates will be posted in the Announcements section.

 Step 4: If You Are Selected